 Choosing a very narrow niche market that is under- or un-served by others can lead to faster results.
 Breaking into a crowded and very competitive market will take time.

 However, once you’re established, results can be significant.
-Consider the analogy of a flywheel—at first, the wheel spins slowly but, as traction build, it spins faster and faster and faster.
+Consider the analogy of a flywheel—at first, the wheel spins slowly but, as traction builds, it spins faster and faster and faster.
 It is the same with social media management.
 But getting there requires persistence, consistency and brand alignment.

 Whether you choose to focus on one channel or share messages across multiple channels, having a clear strategy in mind is important both in terms of content and timing.
 At the outset, you will want to consider which channels are most likely to reach your desired target audience with information they value and are likely to engage with.